AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Find Xor-Beauty of Array on leetcode with tc of O(n) and sc of O(1) Beats 92.86% in runtime and 44.23% in Memory with JavaScript

 ### day 72 of #100DaysOfCode
-- Working on test assignment for Radiant Riches
+- Working on test assignment for Radiant Riches using ReactJS and tailwindCSS with SASS
 - Learning Bit Manipulation

 #### Bit Manipulation: